How To Develop Content Strategy

 - Number of times your content is shared

-- Reach X number of views per month on blog.
+- Reach X number of views per month on the blog.

 - Gain X number of new followers on social media.